 Many years before I had a chance to go anywhere virtually, I spent some real life time in Bergamo, with Italian friends.
 This was my first experience of Italy, and I was lucky enough to be completely unprepared for the cultural shock.
 Bergamo has a beautiful historic centre with many astonishing buildings, and, unassumingly tucked away, one of the world’s great Art Galleries, the Academia Carrara.

 I memorised some of my favourite portraits including Bellini’s Madonna and Child with Pear.
 But today I am going to share an image I actively disliked, but which drew me with the kind of magnetic quality which makes children keep creeping up to something nasty to see if it is still as horrible as it was the first time round.
+In fact, last week I visited it again: I was back in the Academia Carrara and it is hard to miss.
 So here it is.